HackYourFuture/curriculum/student-manual.md

 |Sunday            |Q&A Session 12-3pm (usually ends earlier)                                         |
 |Monday-Tuesday    |Finish homework (deadline Tuesday 23:59) + Implement feedback on previous homework|

-The video lectures will be made available to you through Slack (you can also find them on our [YouTube channel](https://www.youtube.com/channel/UCkK246iKcOAvsL0SI_6n3eA)).
+The video lectures are included in the curriculum on GutHub. (you can also find them on our [YouTube channel](https://www.youtube.com/channel/UCkK246iKcOAvsL0SI_6n3eA)).
 In these lectures, one of our teachers explains the core concepts of this week and provides you  examples and exercises.

 You are also asked to do the homework assignments and readings (see next section).
-On Tuesday we ask you to submit your homework and on Saturday at least one question before the Question and Answer (Q&A) session on Sunday.
-The Q&A session is basically an online meeting where the teacher will answer your questions, so please come prepared!
+On Tuesday you have to submit your homework and on Saturday at least one question before the Question and Answer (Q&A) session on Sunday.
+The Q&A session is an online meeting where the teacher will answer your questions, so please come prepared!
 He/she might also ask you questions.
 Submitting homework and Q&A’s are mandatory!

 Currently, due to Corona all of our education is online.
 In the near future we hope to go back to face-to-face classes on Sunday.